microsoft/EdgeML/Tools/SeeDot/README.md

 python SeeDot.py -a bonsai --train path/to/train.npy --test path/to/test.npy --model path/to/Bonsai/model
 ```

 SeeDot expects the `train` and the `test` data files in a specific format.
 Each data file should be of the shape `[numberOfDataPoints, numberOfFeatures + 1]`, where the class label is in the first column.
-We currently support the following file formats for the data files: numpy arrays (.npy), tab-separated values (.tsv), comma-separated values (.csv), and libsvm (.txt).
+The tool currently support the following file formats for the data files: numpy arrays (.npy), tab-separated values (.tsv), comma-separated values (.csv), and libsvm (.txt).

 The path to the trained Bonsai/ProtoNN model is specified in the `--model` argument.
 After training, the learned parameters are stored in this directory in a specific format.
 For Bonsai, the learned parameters are `Z`, `W`, `V`, `T`, `Sigma`, `Mean`, and `Std`.
 For ProtoNN, the learned parameters are `W`, `B`, and `Z`.
 These parameters can be either numpy arrays (.npy) or plaintext files.